jvalente/pushist/README.md

 Message Templates
 =======

-Under the folder `templates` you can add other templates to better suit your needs.
+Under the folder `templates/` you can add other templates to better suit your needs.
 This represent the format of the message that will be posted as a status update.
 The default template will produce something like this:

 ![pushistexample](http://f.cl.ly/items/3m1h3l0B3o430T0U2P0c/Screen%20Shot%202012-07-05%20at%205.36.02%20PM.png)[^1]